Friday, 18 August 2023

 A lifesize group sculpture of street musicians in Praga

-The lawned area behind the Royal Palace
+The lawn area behind the Royal Palace where concerts are held

 Złote Tarasy